College (The Sopranos): Synopsis

 Tony takes Meadow on a trip to Maine to visit three colleges she is considering.
 During the drive, Tony is taken aback when she asks if he is "in the Mafia" and instinctively denies it.
-When Meadow is skeptical, he admits that some of his income is from illegal gambling and other activities.
+When Meadow presses Tony, he admits that some of his income is from illegal gambling and other activities.
 Meadow admits that she took methamphetamine to study for her SATs but, when Tony reacts angrily, will not say where she got it.
 Both seem relieved by this mutual honesty on difficult topics.